 We cannot judge a book by its cover and similarly we cannot judge anyone, as we do not know what is in a person’s heart.
 Only Jesus can expose the true intentions of the heart at the appointed time.
 Till then, it is wasteful to judge and speculate on someone’s spiritual health.
 Paul was being judged and criticised by the Corinthians to which his response, though seems somewhat boastful, was that he doesn’t even judge himself but is rather waiting for God’s judgement.

-We all know our own heart and have the basic self-awareness of the areas where we need to improve.
+We all know our own hearts and have the basic self-awareness of the areas where we need to improve.
 A self-evaluation from time to time is needed to grow in any discipline.
-By not judging ourselves, we fall in the trap of the evil one and start becoming self-righteous and would soon develop arrogance like the Corinthians.
+By not judging ourselves, we fall into the trap of the evil one and start becoming self-righteous and would soon develop arrogance like the Corinthians.
 Jesus asked us to judge what is right from wrong and even Paul asks us to do the same in several places in this same letter.

 I speak to sensible people; judge for yourselves what I say.1 Corinthians 10:15